maxsitt/insect-detect-docs/docs/modeltraining/train_classification.md

 for faster CPU inference.

 Check out the [classification instructions](../deployment/classification.md){target=_blank}
-for more information on how to deploy the classification model.
+for more info on how to deploy your classification model.

 ---